James' dunk lifts Lakers to 107-106 win over Hawks | New Country 923

 Kuzma’s layup tied the game at 104-all with 1:34 to go.

-Kent Bazemore was called for a technical at the end of that play and Kuzma made the free throw for a 105-104 lead.
+Kent Bazemore was called for a technical for yelling at the referees at the end of that play and Kuzma made the free throw for a 105-104 lead.

 Vince Carter dunked to put the Hawks back up 106-105.